forwardemail/forwardemail.net/app/views/faq/index.md

 ## How do you prevent spammers and ensure good email forwarding reputation

-See our sections on [How does your email forwarding system work](#how-does-your-email-forwarding-system-work), [How do you handle email delivery issues](#how-do-you-handle-email-delivery-issues), and [How do you handle your IP addresses becoming blacklisted](#how-do-you-handle-your-ip-addresses-becoming-blacklisted) above.
+See our sections on [How does your email forwarding system work](#how-does-your-email-forwarding-system-work), [How do you handle email delivery issues](#how-do-you-handle-email-delivery-issues), and [How do you handle your IP addresses becoming blocked](#how-do-you-handle-your-ip-addresses-becoming-blocked) above.

 ## What should I do if I receive spam emails